rdragonz/hamyamdiscord/README.md

 ### GUILD_IDS
 The Server IDs in list format for all of the servers that the bot is a part of.
 Instructions on how to obtain server IDs are listed below.

+### LANG

+Hamyambot is available in several languages.
+For a list of supported languages, please check strings/README.md.
+This value should be set to one of the supported languages listed.
+By default, this is set to "en_US".
+If you would like to translate Hamyambot into a language you're familiar with, please check strings/translating.md and submit a Pull request with the changes!

 ### Global variables
 The bot uses several global variables to define the URLs used for various lookups and embeds.
 These are contained within several global variables, and should not be modified unless you know exactly what you are doing.
 Changes to these values may result in unexpected behavior!